 State Parks is preparing a Public Works Plan (PWP) for Pismo State Beach and Oceano Dunes State Vehicular Recreation Area (SVRA).
 A PWP is a long-range land use management plan for compliance with the California Coastal Act (Coastal Act) that is reviewed and certified by the California Coastal Commission.
-The PWP will document existing conditions, consider improvement projects and management programs to improve access for motorized and non-motorized recreation opportunities, and develop policies and programs.
-The PWP will also include a number of site specific proposed park improvement projects including the following:
+The PWP will document existing conditions and address Park management programs (e.g., new development or improvement of existing facilities) and proposed site-specific Park improvement projects to improve access for motorized and non-motorized recreation opportunities, including:

 California Resources Code (14 CCR § 13353) states that PWPs shall contain sufficient information regarding the kind, size, intensity and location of development activity intended to be undertaken including, but not limited to the following where applicable: